 Infrared devices can be affected by fluorescent lighting, but we have not experienced any problems.

 You can use the RC-6 to start and stop

-movie recording on the EOS 60D.
-As with all uses of the RC-6, make sure that the drive mode is set to one of the remote shooting options (there are two options available in the EOS 60D – it doesn’t matter which you choose).
+movie recording on the more recent EOS models.
+As with all uses of the RC-6, make sure that the drive mode is set to one of the remote shooting options.

 Set the switch on the RC-6 to ‘2’.
 When you press the RC-6 button the recording will start immediately.
 Pressing the button again will stop the recording.
 If the switch is set to ‘•’, pressing the RC-6 button will take a still photo.